 “I got to know lots of different musicians in Vienna and kept wondering what my career would look like.
 I am now certain that it is above all my love of the music of the seventeenth and eighteenth centuries that defines me both as a person and as a musician.
 Although I’ve been playing early music since I was a child, it was only three years ago – as the result of an injury – that I started to play the Baroque violin.
 I quickly became fascinated by my new old instrument, which has opened my eyes in more ways than one.”

-Patrons: Christiane and Ernst-Herbert Pfleiderer
+Patrons: Ernst-Herbert und Christiane Pfleiderer Stiftung

 Muriel Razavi, viola